GeospatialCentroid/colorado_sustainability_open_data/README.md

 which gave a good base for pulling in tabular data and allowing interactive analysis for identifying patterns of data available in the catalog and posing the question of "What's missing?".

+Here's where this interface can be accessed https://geospatialcentroidcsu.github.io/colorado_sustainability_open_data/